USAFA-ECE/ece382/docs/c_programming.md

 ### _What is the _static_ qualifier?_

-The functions inside C files are by default *global* functions.
-Although they are not declared in the associated .h files, the functions can be seen (and even called - I don't want to show you how because it is not good practice) by other files.
-So, you will have a compile error if you have two functions with the same name in two C files.
+The functions within C files are inherently global functions.
+Even if they are not declared in the associated .h files, these functions can be accessed by other files, potentially leading to a compilation error if two functions with the same name exist in separate C files.

-Then, how can you make the function invisible to other files?
-Use the *static* qualifier.
-It makes your functions private in the C file they are defined.
+So, how can you restrict a function's visibility to only the file it's defined in?
+You can achieve this by using the **_static_** qualifier.
+This makes the functions private, ensuring that they remain within the scope of the C file in which they are defined.

-Variables declared outside functions are also global variables, and other files can see them.
-They can also be static to make them private (again invisible by other files) - this is different from the static variables inside a function.
+Similarly, variables declared outside of functions are global variables, and like functions, they are accessible to other files.
+These variables can also be made static to restrict their visibility, effectively making them private and hidden from other files.
+It's worth noting that this is different from the concept of static variables inside a function.

 ## C Programming Language, 2nd Ed.  by Kernighan and Ritche